Shashank-Develops/Myquiz/README.md

-<a href = "https://shashank-develops.github.io/Myquiz/">click to attempt question</a>
+<a href = "https://shashank-develops.github.io/Myquiz/">click to attempt question and get your score</a>